-(3) Then Browse to your ISO file.
+(3) Download and then browse to your Linux Mint ISO file.

 - Once the YUMI script has finished, restart your PC and set your BIOS or Boot Menu to boot from your flash drive.
 Save your changes, and then reboot.

 During the next boot you should be presented with a YUMI Boot Menu that offers an option to run a Live USB Bootable Linux Mint from your flash drive.
-You can use your flash drive to either Run Linux Mint Live from USB with persistence, or Install Linux Mint from USB to a Hard Drive.
+You can use your flash drive to either "Run Linux Mint Live from USB with persistence" or to install it onto another drive.